 At 71 years of age, Polish kayaker Aleksander Doba saw each day as a challenge and completed three solo-trans Atlantic kayak trips.
 He once kayaked the coast of Norway to the Arctic Circle.
 Along the way, he was thrown from his kayak in a storm.
 The rope tethering Doba to the kayak came undone.
 He passed out.
 He woke up on shore to the sound of screaming-his own.
 Doba does not regret this experience.
 As Elizabeth Weil of The New York Times wrote “What most of us experience as suffering he repurposes as contrarian self-determination, and that gives him an existential thrill.”

 While the two individuals included in today’s reflection accomplished remarkable physical and mental accomplishments, rest assured your exercise in rebellion need not be too dramatic.
-As with each Navigate the Chaos post, the stories included merely serve as a reference point.
-To navigate the chaos and practice the art of living well it is important for you to define how you would exercise rebellion.
-Do not compare yourself to others for everyone’s life situation is different.
+As with each Navigate the Chaos post, the stories included merely serve as a reference point and serve as an example that exercising rebellion is yet one of the hundreds of strategies available should you decide to leverage your mind, body, and spirit to navigate the chaos.

 How would you define exercising rebellion?